gsiciliano/tictactoe/README.md

 A RESTful API for play a tic-tac-toe game.

+This respository is intended for testing only, use in production is discouraged.

+Here's a list of endpoint

 | Endpoint                 | Auth | Description                                                                          |
 | ------------------------ | ---- | ------------------------------------------------------------------------------------ |
 | **GET** api/v1/games   | yes  | Return a list of all games stored in database |